azarg/unity-learnings/dots/transform-access-array.md

     }
 }
 ```
-Important to note that although you have to specify an initial capacity for the TransformAccessArray, it will automatically grow (by doubling its size) when time it fills up.
+Important to note that although you have to specify an initial capacity for the TransformAccessArray, it will automatically grow (by doubling its size) when it fills up.

 ###### 2. Update transforms in a job called from a system